espressif/arduino-esp32/docs/en/api/i2c.rst

 setTimeOut
 ^^^^^^^^^^

 Set the bus timeout given in milliseconds.
-The default value is 50ms.
+The default value is 50 ms.

 .. code-block:: arduino